307261 Máni

 307261 Máni (provisional designation ') is a large trans-Neptunian object in the Kuiper belt, a region of icy planetesimals beyond Neptune.
-It was discovered on 18 June 2002 by Chad Trujillo and Michael Brown during their search for Pluto-sized Kuiper belt objects at Palomar Observatory.
-With a diameter of about 800 km, Máni is large enough that some astronomers believe that it might be a dwarf planet.
+It was discovered on 18 June 2002 by Chad Trujillo and Michael Brown during their search for Pluto-sized Kuiper belt objects at Palomar Observatory, and went unnamed until 2025, when it was named after the personification of the Moon in German mythology.
+With a diameter of about 800 km, Máni is large enough that it might be a dwarf planet, though its irregular shape suggests that (as with the asteroid Vesta) this may not be the case.
+Máni is suspected to have one large moon, although it has not been confirmed with direct observations.

-The surface of Máni is dark gray and is composed of water and carbon dioxide ices.
-Máni has been observed through stellar occultations, which have revealed massive topographic features along the outline of its shape.
+The surface is dark gray and is composed of water and carbon dioxide ices.
+Máni has been observed making stellar occultations, which revealed massive topographic features along the outline of its shape.
 These features include a mountain-like peak that is 25 km tall and a crater-like depression that is 320 km wide and 45 km deep.
-Máni's topographic features are among the tallest and deepest known for Solar System bodies.
+Máni's topographic features are among the tallest and deepest known for bodies of the Solar System.